waqasedhi/learning_python/moderen_python/readme.md

-in moderen python i have practise python with type casting with the help of both books. python cresh course and let us python.
+in moderen python i have practise python with type casting